 Living wage: The remuneration received for a standard workweek by a worker in a particular place sufficient to afford a decent standard of living for the worker and her or his family.
 Elements of a decent standard of living include food, water, housing, education, health care, transportation, clothing, and other essential needs including provision for unexpected events.
-(Source: Based on The Global Living Wage Coalition as provided on The GLWC website.)
+(Source: Global Living Wage Coalition)